- TotalEnergies will purchase 30,000 metric tons of green hydrogen annually from 2030.

 Environmental Impact

 The use of 30,000 metric tons of green hydrogen is expected to save 300,000 metric tons of CO2 emissions per year, equivalent to the emissions of 140,000 cars.
-This initiative aligns with Germany's goals to reduce greenhouse gas emissions in the fuel supply sector.
+This initiative aligns with Germany's goal to reduce greenhouse gas emissions from fuel suppliers by 25% by 2030.

 Infrastructure and Production

-The hydrogen will be produced at RWE's 300-megawatt electrolysis plant in Lingen, set to be operational by 2027.
+The hydrogen will be produced at RWE's 300-megawatt electrolysis plant in Lingen, set to begin operations by 2027.
 The plant will use electricity from renewable sources, complying with EU regulations that require electrolysers to operate with renewable electricity generated in the same hour as the hydrogen production.